ashki23/Python-notes/Function_programming.md

 map(function, iterable, ...)
 ```

-When a *function*, that could be another built-in function or a created function by **def** or **lambda**, applies on each element of an *iterable* list.
+When a *function*, that could be another built-in function or a created function by **def** or **lambda**, applies on each element of an *iterable* (i.e. lists, tuples or dictionaries - see [here](https://docs.python.org/3.8/howto/functional.html#iterators) to learn more).
 For an example let's assume we have sales rate for each month during each season of a year and are interested to know what is the total seasonal sales:
 ```python
 sale = [(1,3,4,5),(3,4,5,6),(7,6,5,5),(8,6,9,1)]
 seasonal = list(map(sum, sale))